janfoeh/paperclip-optimizer/README.md

 ### Dependencies

-PaperclipOptimizer is currently compatible with Paperclip 4.2.x.
+PaperclipOptimizer is currently compatible with Paperclip 3.4.2 up to 4.2.x.

 ## Installation